willierushrush/willierushrush.github.io/_posts/2020-08-29-quasiconformal.md

   - Complex Analysis
 ---

 Conformal mappings are often too rigid for us to use.
 We know that Riemann mappings, for example, are unique up to conformal automorphisms of the unit disk -- the set of which forms a topological group homeomorphic to $S^1 \times \mathbb{D}$.
 In complex analysis, we often need maps which are more flexible and in many cases, what we are looking for are quasiconformal maps.
-While conformal maps preserve angle locally, quasiconformal maps distort angles locally up to some factor depending on $K$.
+While conformal maps preserve angle locally, quasiconformal maps distort angles locally up to some factor.

 Throughout this post, we are only interested in orientation preserving homeomorphisms $f: U \to V$ between two non-empty open subsets $U$ and $V$ of $\mathbb{C}$.